QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/interaction.md

 ## Available Values

 * `NONE` - Do nothing.
 * `TRADE_INTERACTION` - If there is a shop at the target location, send the shop information panel.
-Otherwise ask the player for shop creation.
+Otherwise, ask the player for shop creation.
 * `CONTROL_PANEL` - If there is a shop at the target location, send the shop control panel.
 Otherwise do nothing.
 * `TRADE_DIRECT` - If there is a shop at the target location, directly purchase for 1x item (or 1x stack in stacking shop) without ask.
 * `TRADE_DIRECT_ALL` - If there is a shop at the target location, directly purchase for as much as possible items without ask. (same with type `all` keyword in the chat when quickshop asking the amount in purchase)